 Derring-do

 Derring-do is the standard spelling of the noun meaning daring deeds or heroic daring (used especially in reference to swashbuckling heroes).
-The phrase originated in a late 14th-century Geoffrey Chaucer poem, and it has taken many forms over the years—including durring don (in Chaucer, meaning literally daring to do), dorryng do, derring doe, and derrynge do.
-And given the term’s meaning and history, it is often spelled daring-do.
-But as far as most dictionaries and usage guides are concerned, derring-do has been the correct spelling since Sir Walter Scott used it in Ivanhoe in 1819.
+The phrase originated in a late 14th-century Geoffrey Chaucer poem, and it has taken many forms over the years—including durring don (in Chaucer, literally meaning daring to do), dorryng do, derring doe, and derrynge do.
+And given the term’s meaning and history, it is often understandably spelled daring-do.
+But as far as most English reference books are concerned, derring-do has been the correct spelling since Sir Walter Scott used it in Ivanhoe in 1819.

 Example